 Birth can be a wonderful time of joy, but many women also find they struggle with a difficult birth experience, especially if they have had a baby in a neonatal unit or their birth didn’t go as they had planned.
 Letting families know that their voice and story matters can help with understanding feelings about a birth experience and provide needed healing.

 It is important that those who care for women during birth and after understand the impact birth can have on perinatal mental health.

 After the birth of my first daughter I suffered anxiety, panic attacks and many symptoms I couldn’t explain.
 It took me many years to access support and get a correct diagnosis.
 I am now recovered and passionately use my experience to help others, raise awareness and improve maternity services.
-It was my experiences that started Loving Baby, and moved me to set up an online support page for PTSD following Birth Trauma called Unfold Your Wings.
-I also founded Beyond Birth Trauma, to give hope and support healing.
-Please take a look at the B.E.Y.O.N.D approach.
+It was my experiences that moved me to set up a support page for PTSD following Birth Trauma called Unfold Your Wings and also Beyond Birth Trauma, to give hope and support healing.
+I also run the perinatal mental health discussion group and Birth Trauma Network.

-I use my experience to help train healthcare professionals, birth workers and others on Birth Trauma, Perinatal Mental Health, emotional wellbeing in pregnancy and after, improving maternity services and how we can all work together to give families the care they deserve.
+I use my experience to help train healthcare professionals, birth workers and others on Birth Trauma, Perinatal Mental Health, emotional wellbeing in pregnancy and improving maternity services by working together to give families the care they deserve.
 I also do public speaking to help raise awareness.

 If you would like to know more or if you would like me to offer a training session or speak at you event please contact me.